mindspore-ai/docs/tutorials/source_en/debug/dump.md

             - "negative inf count": represents the number of `-Inf` elements in the tensor;
             - "positive inf count": represents the number of `+Inf` elements in the tensor;
             - "zero count": represents the number of zero elements in the tensor;
-            - "md5": represents the MD5 value of the tensor;
+            - "hash": represents the hash feature value of the tensor, currently using the SHA1 algorithm by default, so it can also be written as "hash:sha1", SHA1 algorithm is recommended for its faster；"hash:md5" represents the MD5 value of the tensor, which yields the same result as the "md5" configuration item in previous versions;
             - "l2norm": represents L2Norm value of the tensor, supporting both device and host statistics.

             Except for those marked as supporting device statistics, other statistics can be collected only on the host.